Pianos made by: Giorno Piano Factory, Taxiang, Jiansu, China; and Yantai Kingsburg factory, Yantai, China

 Wertheim pianos were first produced in Germany from 1875 to 1908, and then in Richmond, Australia, a suburb of Melbourne, from 1908 to 1935.
 Approximately 18,000 uprights and grands were made during the Richmond period.
 They were popular, all-purpose pianos with a good reputation for easy maintenance, and were used in a wide variety of settings, including homes, schools, and public halls.
 The most famous exponent of the Wertheim brand was Dame Nellie Melba, who frequently requested Wertheim pianos for her performances.

 Most Wertheim pianos for the North American market are made by Giorno Piano Factory, in Taxiang, Jiansu, China, which also manufactures a number of other OEM brands.
-These Wertheims come in three series: Gold (model numbers beginning with W), Euro (WE), and Platinum (WP).
-The Gold-series models are for the budget-conscious buyer, Euro and Platinum for those desiring higher performance and quality.
-All contain German Röslau strings, solid spruce soundboard, and an 18-ply pinblock.
-The Gold and Euro series models use a Chinese action, the Platinum series models use a Renner action, with the option of a Wessell, Nickel & Gross composite action.
-The Euro and Platinum series have German Strunz soundboards and Renner hammers, and real ebony wood sharps.
+These Wertheims come in two series: Gold (model numbers beginning with W), and Euro (WE).
+The Gold-series models are for the budget-conscious buyer, Euro for those desiring higher performance and quality.
+All Gold and Euro models contain German Röslau strings, solid core soundboard, an 18-ply pinblock, an Asian action, options of German FFW felt hammers or German Abel hammers, and real ebony wood black keys.
 Currently available in North America are 48″, 48½”, and 49½” verticals, and 5′ 3″, 5′ 7″, and 5′ 11″ grands.

 New in 2017 is the Wertheim/Fandrich (WF) series.
-These models, designed by internationally recognized piano designer Del Fandrich, are assembled in a factory in China that also manufactures for several high-end Western companies.
+These models, designed by internationally recognized piano designer Del Fandrich, are assembled in a state-of-the-art factory in Asia that also manufactures for several high-end Western companies.
 The pianos are made from the best internationally sourced components by workers who, the company says, are rewarded for high quality rather than high volume.
-The new models, currently a 49″ vertical and a 5′ 5″ grand, will be positioned to fill the mid- to upper range of the piano market.
-Wertheim/Fandrich series features include a massive back-structure design for greater tuning stability; a unique, patented soundboard design for better tone and longer life; and the ability of customers to choose hammers based on their tonal requirements.
+The new models, currently a 49″ vertical and a 5′ 5″ grand, are positioned to fill the mid- to upper range of the piano market.
+Wertheim/Fandrich series features include a massive back-structure design for greater tuning stability; a unique, patented soundboard design for better tone and longer life; brass damper barrels, and the ability of customers to choose hammers based on their tonal requirements.
 Model WF125V1 has a German Renner action, and options of German Renner hammers or German Abel hammers.
 Model WF125V3 features the highest-quality Asian export action, and options of German FFW hammers felt or German Abel hammers.

 Warranty: 5 years, parts and labor, to original purchaser.